MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/community-forum-setup.md

     - **External Authenticated Users**: Select the access level for non-internal authenticated users.
     - **Anonymous Users**: Select the access level for non-authenticated users.

-1. Go to the **Quick Links** tab to define links that show to end-users in the forum.
+1. Go to the **Quick Links** tab to define links that appear for end-users in the forum.
 You can choose whether to include quick links that the admin added to the portal home page.

 1. To add a forum **Quick Link**, select **+ New Quick Link**, and then enter the following values:<br>
     - **Display Label**: Refers to how the link is displayed in the portal.<br>